The Cars vs. Van Halen: The First Six Albums!

 Door to Door: Released August 25, 1987 #26 Billboard

 And now it’s time to say goodbye.
-While both bands split after the 6th album, they went on wildly different paths: Van Halen carried on with Sammy Hagar on lead vocals, while The Cars closed shop and went their separate ways.
+While both bands split after the 6th album, they went on paths as wildly different as their music: Van Halen carried on with Sammy Hagar on lead vocals, while The Cars closed shop and went their separate ways.
 (Both bands would reunite 20+ years later, minus their original bass players.)

 Perhaps taking a page out of The Cars playbook, Van Halen took a break (“One break, coming up!”) before releasing 1984 in, well, 1984.
 By this Orwellian date, the band took advantage of synths, giving them a #1 hit (“Jump”) and a produced slew of memorable videos.
 Like previous Van Halen albums, this one barely made it past the half-hour mark, but fortunately, 1984 featured no nonsense, no filler, and best of all, nary a cover version.

-For the second time in three albums, it was The Cars turn to lose big time.
+Unfortunately, for the second time in three albums, it was The Cars’ turn to lose big time.
 After the marathon Heartbeat City sessions and tour, the band bought time by releasing a hits package with a new song “Tonight She Comes,” and saw solo releases by Elliot Easton, Benjamin Orr and Ric Ocasek, with the later two also having success on the singles chart.
 But when it came time to regroup, the band was running on fumes.
 Door to Door, the resulting album certainly wasn’t an artistic disappointment, but instead of sounding like Heartbeat City, it continued the tradition This Side of Paradise, Ocasek’s 1986 less radio-friendly album.
-Recording two tracks that were written in 1977 didn’t provide the required salvation, and along with sluggish sales along with the most generic songs in their career, the band pulled the plug after a short 1987/1988 tour to less-than-full arenas.
+Recording two tracks that were written in 1977 (but never released on a Cars album) didn’t provide the required salvation, and along with sluggish sales along with the most generic songs in their career, the band pulled the plug after a short 1987/1988 tour to less-than-full arenas.

 Winner: Van Halen